How Breathing Incorrectly Can Affect Your Health

-Despite being an automatic action of the body and therefore apparently simple, there are many occasions when we don’t breathe well.
+Despite being something apparently simple and automatic, there are many occasions when we don’t breathe well.

 For instance, there are times when we breathe incorrectly because of a deviated septum.
-However, there are also many times in which we breathe in the wrong way because of habit or even because of being subjected to a stressful life rhythm.
+However, there are also many times when we breathe incorrectly due to bad habits, or because of a stressful way of life.

-There are three types of breathing: abdominal, intercostal and buccal breathing.
+There are three types of breathing: abdominal, intercostal and shallow breathing.
 The most appropriate form of breathing is the first, whereas the other two can lead to difficulties.

-However, it’s convenient to clarify that, of the three types, buccal breathing is the most harmful.
+However, of the three types, shallow breathing is the most harmful.
 This is because our nose doesn’t filter the air and, consequently, harmful organisms enter our body.

 What are the consequences of breathing incorrectly?